 Stopping distances – broadly similar to today’s, despite huge advances in braking technology – made their first appearance in the third edition, published just post-war in 1946, along with new sections giving advice on driving and cycling.

 The 1954 Highway Code carried brand new colour illustrations.
-There was an expanded traffic sign section which included an extended section on road signs, while the back cover gave instructions about first aid.
+An expanded traffic sign section included an extended section on road signs, while the back cover gave instructions about first aid.

 The first motorway